 Swollen Abdomen – It would be considered rude not to finish your mother in law’s turkey dinner.
 It would also be rude not to taste everyone’s dessert.
 And to get through all of this, alcohol becomes a must.
 A swollen abdomen is completely normal after one month of over indulgence.

 Agitation – Do I really have to sell more candy/wrapping paper for the school fundraiser?
 I already have a cabinet full from last year!
 Is my friend really running to the gym?
 I can’t even make it to the laundry room!
 If you find yourself ready to snap at friends, family and strangers then be assured you’ve caught the holiday spirit.

 Restlessness/Headaches – in most cases you will experience these at any of your children’s winter concerts.
 Symptoms will mysteriously subside when your own child is on stage.
 The rest of the performances will be seemingly unbearable.
 Please remember to wash your hands after such mandatory attendances and whatever you do don’t spread the virus on Facebook!

 Don’t worry.
 Most often the holidays aren’t fatal.
 You’ll be lucky to experience extreme mood swings.
 It’s part of the fun.
 Besides, the smile on your child’s face will leave you delighted and you’ll do it all again next year.
 Perhaps, if you are among the luckiest of our Generation X then you have a rare, functional family, which allows for some pleasant reminiscing about your own childhood.
 If you are more like me, a latchkey kid from a single parent household then you may find yourself swept into the office of your favorite therapist for some seasonal relief.

-I told my friend, "Rachel, you will survive.
-2012 is just around the corner.
-In the meantime, your children will decorate the Hanukkah bush and delight in the most wonderful time of the year."
+I told my friend, “Rachel, you will survive.
+2016 is just around the corner.
+In the meantime, your children will delight in the most wonderful time of the year.”

 Just remember, my friend, ’tis the season to be manic.